cwoop92/Image-Tampering-Localization-Using-Demosaicing-Patterns-and-Singular-Value-Based-Prediction-Residue/README.md

 This Repo includes the p-code of our paper.
 (MATLAB Version).

-If you use our code, please cite our paper and hit the star at the top-right corner.
+If you use our code, please cite our paper.
 Thanks!

 ## Testing
 ```